electricimp/ElectricImp-Sublime/README.md

     - **Windows**: *"%AppData%\Sublime Text 3\Packages\imp-developer%"*

 2. Do one of the following:
-    - Download the full GitHub source [repository](https://github.com/electricimp/ElectricImp-Sublime) as a zip file and extract it into the *plug-in folder* or
+    - Download the full GitHub source [repository](https://github.com/electricimp/ElectricImp-Sublime) as a zip file and extract it's content into the *plug-in folder* (`Sublime Text 3/Packages/imp-developer`) or
-    - Clone the contents of the source repository [https://github.com/electricimp/ElectricImp-Sublime](https://github.com/electricimp/ElectricImp-Sublime) into the *plugin folder*.
+    - Clone the contents of the source repository [https://github.com/electricimp/ElectricImp-Sublime](https://github.com/electricimp/ElectricImp-Sublime) into the *plugin folder* (`Sublime Text 3/Packages/imp-developer`).

 ## Usage